-- School nurses and other school health professionals assessing or providing care to ill students and staff should follow the CDC's Transmission-based precautions which includes the use of appropriate PPE (see section on PPE). - Isolation Room(s) will have a window to the hallway or a vision panel in the door for staff to monitor without entering - CVES will dismiss any student who has a fever or other symptoms of COVID-19 that are not explained by a chronic health condition for follow up with their health care provider. - CVES will dismiss any student who has a fever or other symptoms of COVID-19 that are not explained by a chronic health condition for follow-up with their health care provider. - Students suspected of having COVID-19 awaiting transport home by the parent/guardian must be isolated in a room or area separate from others, with a supervising adult present utilizing appropriate PPE.
-Multiple students suspected of COVID-19 may be in this isolation room if they can be separated by at least 6 feet - The following information will be collected: - Date the student was sent home: - Are visible signs of respiratory illness present?
-Yes No - Staff will escort the ill student outside to the person picking them up from school - Determine who is the most appropriate person to pick up the student based on the epidemic (consider age and health conditions) - CVES will adhere to the following CDC and NYSDOH recommendations: - Closing off areas used by a sick person and not using these areas until after cleaning and disinfection has occurred; - Opening outside doors and windows to increase air circulation in the area. - Waiting at least 24 hours before cleaning and disinfection.
-If waiting 24 hours is not feasible, wait as long as possible; - Clean and disinfect all areas used by the person suspected or confirmed to have COVID-19, such as offices, classrooms, bathrooms, lockers, and common areas. - Once the area has been appropriately cleaned and disinfected it can be reopened for use. - Individuals without close or proximate contact with the person suspected or confirmed to have COVID-19 can return to the area and resume school activities immediately after cleaning and disinfection. - Refer to DOH's "Interim Guidance for Public and Private Employees Returning to Work Following COVID-19 Infection or Exposure" for information on "close and proximate" contacts.

-- If more than seven days have passed since the person who is suspected or confirmed to have COVID-19 visited or used the facility, additional cleaning and disinfection is not necessary, but routine cleaning and disinfection should continue.

-- If a separate room is not available, keep at least a 6-foot distance between ill students and other persons.
-A facemask (e.g., cloth or surgical mask) must be provided to the ill person if they can tolerate wearing it and does not have difficulty breathing, to prevent the possible transmission of the virus to others while waiting for transportation home.

-- The parent or guardian WILL be instructed to call their health care provider, or if they do not have a health care provider, to follow up with a local clinic or urgent care center;
+- Determine who is the most appropriate person to pick up the student based on the epidemic (consider age and health conditions) - □ CVES will adhere to the following: - Closing off areas used by a sick person and not using these areas until after cleaning and disinfection has occurred; - □ Opening outside doors and windows to increase air circulation in the area. - Waiting at least 24 hours before cleaning and disinfection.
+If waiting 24 hours is not feasible, wait as long as possible; - Clean and disinfect all areas used by the person suspected or confirmed to have COVID-19, such as offices, classrooms, bathrooms, lockers, and common areas. - Once the area has been appropriately cleaned and disinfected it can be reopened for use. - Individuals who are not vaccinated without close or proximate contact with the person suspected or confirmed to have COVID-19 can return to the area and resume school activities immediately after cleaning and disinfection. - □ If more than seven days have passed since the person who is suspected or confirmed to have COVID-19 visited or used the facility, additional cleaning and disinfection is not necessary, but routine cleaning and disinfection should continue. - If a separate room is not available, keep at least a 6-foot distance between ill students and other persons.
+A facemask (e.g., cloth or surgical mask) must be provided to the ill person if they can tolerate wearing it and does not have difficulty breathing, to prevent the possible transmission of the virus to others while waiting for transportation home. - □ The parent or guardian WILL be instructed to call their health care provider, or if they do not have a health care provider, to follow up with a local clinic or urgent care center;

-- Symptomatic students should follow CDC's Stay Home When You Are Sick guidance unless otherwise directed by a healthcare provider or the local department of health.
-If the student has emergency warning signs such as trouble breathing, persistent pain or pressure in the chest, new confusion, inability to arouse, bluish lips or face, call 911 and notify the operator that the person may have COVID-19;

-- CVES staff will be made aware of the symptoms of Multisystem Inflammatory Syndrome in Children (MIS-C) associated with COVID-19 which is a serious condition associated with COVID-19 in children and youth

-- The school nurse will notify the parent/guardian if their child shows any of the following symptoms and recommend the child be referred for immediate follow up with a healthcare provider:

-- o Fever

-- o Abdominal pain

-- o Vomiting

-- o Diarrhea

-- Neck pain

-- o Rash

-- o Bloodshot eyes

-- Feeling extra tired